fergiemcdowall/norch/README.md

  * **The GUI (scrolling)** the default GUI is very much a temporary measure.
 The instant search function is flaky and currently there is no support for scrolling

+ * **Out of memory error under heavy indexing** right now (august 2013) there seems to be a low level issue that is causing memory to spike drastically.
+This can be worked around by restarting the server.

 Indexing and GUI is the current focus of development